Heat Pump Water Heater Rebate

 Identify whether a heat pump water heater is suitable for your home: Visit www.smartwaterheat.org for more information.
 The Smart Water Heat web site was developed in partnership with Puget Sound utilities and the Northwest Energy Efficieny Alliance (NEEA).

-Purchase and install a qualified model between January 1, 2013 and December 31, 2013.
-Installer must receive manufacturer training prior to installation to be eligible for the rebate.
+Purchase and install a qualified model between January 1, 2014 and December 31, 2014.
+Installer (either contractor or homeowner) must receive manufacturer training prior to installation to be eligible for the rebate.
 Check out the resource list of qualified installers and get multiple bids if possible.
 Do-It-Yourself (DIY) installations are acceptable as long as homeowner receives manufacturer training through the manufacturer's online video or by other means.
 Manufacturers that offer installation videos: AO Smith; GE GeoSpring; Whirlpool.
 Check out the Do-It-Yourself installation tips for more information prior to installation.
 Please note that you may need a King County permit for your installation.
 Click here for more information about permits.

 Homeowner and Installer must complete and sign the Heat Pump Water Heater Rebate Form.